10clouds/InifiniteRecyclerView/README.md

 You can use multiple view types if you want to, just like in "normal" adapter.

 # EndlessRecyclerView
 This class simply needs to be used instead of normal recycler view, to send callbacks to the adapter when the view is scrolled to the bottom.
+It supports all of the parameters availible for RecyclerView.